VinuthaChelamallu/Hospital-Quality-Intelligence-Dashboard-with-LLM-Generated-Insight/README.md

 The solution demonstrates how **Large Language Models (LLMs)** can be responsibly integrated into business analytics workflows to enhance decision-making without replacing traditional BI tools.

+> **Why this matters:**
+> Instead of asking leaders to interpret dozens of metrics, the dashboard explains performance in plain English — grounded strictly in data and designed for executive consumption.

 ---

 ## Business Problem
-Hospital leadership and analytics teams often face:
+Hospital leadership and analytics teams commonly face:

 - **Metric Overload:** Dozens of quality metrics spread across multiple dashboards.
 - **Narrative Gap:** Difficulty translating metric movements into executive-level narratives.